staticf0x/map-corruption/README.md

 > [!NOTE]
 > If the tier changed, mods were rerolled too.
 In our case, we counted
 > these two outcomes separately.
-If you
+If you want, you can add *Tier change*
+> to *Rerolled mods* to have the affected maps in both categories,
+> while retaining *Tier change* as a separate category.

 ![lowtier](./images/lowtier.png)